FTKhanFT/unity-android-vibration/README.md

 ```

 If you need to learn more about how manifest files work, then head to [Google's documentation on it](https://developer.android.com/guide/topics/manifest/manifest-intro).

+If you are using the plugin then note that it has a manifest in there already, and you need to make sure you update it with the proper information or replace it.

 ## Usage